docker-archive/jenkins-pipeline-scripts/README.md

 jenkins-pipeline-scripts
 ========================

+*NOTE: This repository is being deprecated internally at Docker, Inc and hence will receive few updates going forward.*

 This repository contains helper functions and classes to be used with the Jenkins Pipeline Plugin.
 This repository is used on https://jenkins.dockerproject.org and other Jenkins instances managed by Docker, Inc.